The main types of deadlines are as follows:

 Limitation periods – In general, a limitation period of six years applies and is applicable for:

 The limitation periods vary for other types of cases.
 For example:

 Parts 2.8 to 2.10 of the Civil Procedure Rules deal with the application and interpretation of the rules in terms of the calculation of time periods.

-Apart from Saturday and Sunday, non-working days in England and Wales include the following public holidays:
+Apart from Saturday and Sunday, non-working days in Gibraltar include the following public holidays:

-Where Christmas Day, Boxing Day or New Year’s Day falls on a weekend the next weekday becomes a public holiday.
+Where Christmas Day, Boxing Day, New Year’s Day or National Day falls on a weekend the next weekday becomes a public holiday.
 For example if 25 and 26 December are Saturday and Sunday respectively the following Monday and Tuesday are public holidays.
 In addition Courts can also close in the period between Christmas and New Year.

-Civil Procedure Rules – These are the procedural rules for the civil courts in England and Wales and include time limits for different actions.
+Civil Procedure Rules – These are the procedural rules for the civil courts in England and Wales (which apply to Gibraltar) and include time limits for different actions.